-Turning It Into Pace
+Turning the Result Into Pace and Splits

 What a Race Prediction Can and Cannot Do

-5K Time Predictor can translate a recent performance into a planning target, but it cannot guarantee a result.
+A race prediction can translate a recent performance into a planning target, but it cannot guarantee a result.
 Most prediction formulas assume similar conditions, a comparable level of effort, and enough endurance for the target distance.
 When those assumptions are weak, the predicted time becomes a broad estimate rather than a precise goal.

 The most useful way to read the prediction is as a starting point for pacing.
 If the result looks aggressive, treat it as an upper-end scenario.
 If it lines up with recent workouts, long runs, and course conditions, it may be reasonable to use it as a goal pace.